-Prohibiting parents from asserting IDEA claims pro se will result in the denial of the right to receive an appropriate education to many students solely because their parents are unable to afford or otherwise obtain legal counsel. "[W]here parents could not obtain representation or chose not to pay for counsel, many children with special needs would be precluded from exercising their statutory right to judicial review of their administrative due process hearings."
+Prohibiting parents from asserting IDEA claims pro se will result in the denial to many students of the right to receive an appropriate education solely because their parents are unable to afford or otherwise obtain legal counsel. "[W]here parents could not obtain representation or chose not to pay for counsel, many children with special needs would be precluded from exercising their statutory right to judicial review of their administrative due process hearings."
 Maroni, 346 F.3d at 257 (footnote omitted).
 Denying a parent's right to bring such an action would result in many children having no recourse when they have been unfairly denied a FAPE - a result that is contrary to the stated purpose of the IDEA.
 See M. Brendhan Flynn, Note, In Defense of Maroni: Why Parents Should be Allowed to Proceed Pro Se in IDEA Cases, 80 Ind.
 L.J.
-881, 887-88 (2005) ("The importance of having a vigorous system of judicial review is apparent since states are lax in enforcing school compliance with the IDEA, some schools traditionally override parents'
+881, 887-88 (2005) ("The importance of having a vigorous system of judicial review is apparent since states are lax in enforcing school compliance with the IDEA, some schools traditionally override parents' concerns about their child's IEP, and because due process hearings are skewed against poor children.") (citations omitted).